-the same version as the one employed on your computer, the communication speed becomes slower.

-Check the suggestions in What should I do if I cannot find the BLUETOOTH device I want to communicate with? (page 145).
+Check the suggestions in What should I do if I cannot find the BLUETOOTH device I want to communicate with? (page 143).
 Make sure the other devices are authenticated.

-The data transfer distance can be shorter than 10 meters depending on existing obstacles between the two devices, on radio wave quality, and on the operating system or the software in use.
+☐ The data transfer distance can be shorter than 10 meters depending on existing obstacles between the two devices, on radio wave quality, and on the operating system or the software in use.
 Move your computer and BLUETOOTH devices closer to each other.

-W hy is my BLUETOOTH connection slow?
+Why is my BLUETOOTH connection slow?

 The data transfer speed depends on the obstructions and/or the distance between the two devices, on the radio wave quality, and on the operating system or the software in use.
 Move your computer and BLUETOOTH devices closer to each other.
-The 2.4 GHz band, with which BLUETOOTH devices or wireless LAN devices work, is used by various devices.
-Although BLUETOOTH devices use the technology to minimize radio interference from other devices that use the same band, such radio interference may cause slower communication speeds and shorter distances or communication failures.
-If a version of a BLUETOOTH standard employed on the BLUETOOTH device with which you want to communicate is not

-☐ High-speed communications between your computer and BLUETOOTH devices are available when they are compliant with BLUETOOTH Core Specification Version 3.0 + HS.
-For the high-speed communications, enable both the wireless
+- ☐ The 2.4 GHz band, with which BLUETOOTH devices or wireless LAN devices work, is used by various devices.
+Although BLUETOOTH devices use the technology to minimize radio interference from other devices that use the same band, such radio interference may cause slower communication speeds and shorter distances or communication failures. - If a version of a BLUETOOTH standard employed on the BLUETOOTH device with which you want to communicate is not the same version as the one employed on your computer, the communication speed becomes slower. - ☐ High-speed communications between your computer and BLUETOOTH devices are available when they are compliant with BLUETOOTH Core Specification Version 3.0 + HS.
+For the high-speed communications, enable both the wireless LAN and BLUETOOTH functions on the computer.